SkillsFundingAgency/das-commitments/README.md

 ## Getting started Api (covering v1 and v2) ##
 * Clone das-commitments repo
 * Open das-commitments solution - build fails.
 This is due to a Slow Cheetah issue.
 To workaround, change build configuration to Release and build, then back to Debug and build.
 Solution will then build ok.
-* Set Startup projects as Multiple - SFA.DAS.CloudService, SFA.DAS.CommitmentsV2.Api (this is for Commitments v1 and v2 respectively)
+* Run the SFA.DAS.CommitmentsV2.Api project (this is for Commitments v1 and v2 respectively)
 * Publish the database project to local db server (use default db name "SFA.DAS.Commitments.Database")
 * Execute sql to seed data - see https://github.com/SkillsFundingAgency/das-commitments/tree/master/src/CommitmentsV2
 * Obtain cloud config